Distributed Control of Descriptor Networks: A Convex Procedure for Augmented Sparsity: Convex procedure for augmented sparsity

 We now introduce the most general form (recall Remark \ref{rem:reduce}) of our convex and iterative procedure for solving \eqref{eq:prob_x}, based upon the algorithm with guaranteed convergence in \cite{BMI2LMI}.

 \begin{theorem} Given the realization from \eqref{eq:H_CL_ss} along with two tolerance values $0<\eta_1,0<\eta_2\ll1$, define the following:

-Then, we have that: \begin{enumerate} \item[$\mathbf{(a)}$] If the problem from \eqref{eq:prob_x} is feasible, then a solution can be found by the iterative procedure with guaranteed convergence given in Algorithm \ref{alg:iter} which involves the convex optimization problem from \eqref{eq:prob_iter}, on the next page;
+Then, we have that: \begin{enumerate} \item[$\mathbf{(a)}$] If the problem from \eqref{eq:prob_x} is feasible, then a solution can be found by the iterative procedure with guaranteed convergence from Algorithm \ref{alg:iter} which involves the convex optimization problem from \eqref{eq:prob_iter}, on the next page;